dmodules/d-shop/README.rst

 Lorem ipsum

 ********
-Commercial support
+Commercial support.
 ********

-For any commercial support to install D-Shop, fix bugs or develop new features you can contact `D-Modules <https://www.d-modules.com>`_
+For any commercial support to install D-Shop, fix bugs or develop new features you can contact, `D-Modules <https://www.d-modules.com>`_